-A stone's throw from cosmopolitan Mykonos, Delos is the sacred island of ancient Greece, an imposing place, bare of vegetation, but extremely bright under the Greek sunlight.
+A stone's throw from cosmopolitan Mykonos, Delos is the sacred island of ancient Greece, bare of vegetation, but extremely bright under the Greek sunlight.
+It also boasts one of the most important archaeology sites in the country.
 According to Greek mythology, It is the birthplace of Apollo and Artemis.

 Table of Contents

 What makes it one of the most important archeological sites in Greece, however, is that it is the only one in the country where private homes have been found in excellent condition.
-Temples, theaters, stadiums, gyms, and other monumental structures and buildings have been discovered in many places.
+Temples, an ancient theatre, stadiums for major events in the 2nd century, gyms, a sacred harbour, and other monumental structures and buildings have been discovered in many places.
 Also, in some areas, such as e.g. In Pella and Eretria, house foundations and mosaic floors have been found, but unfortunately, the houses themselves are not preserved in height.

 In Delos, on the other hand, they are wonderfully preserved and give us almost a complete picture of the architecture, the interior layout, the materials used, the decoration of the walls, the water supply, and the sewerage system of antiquity.
 Here, you’ll have a chance to explore the mystifying island of Delos and get valuable insight into Greek heritage.